ztz1989/software-switches/t4p4s/README.md

   the matched out_port cannot be the same as in_port, or t4p4s will simply crash.**

 ## p2v test:
+Before starting p2v test, one thing to emphasize about t4p4s is the fact that it is mainly designed to work with physical NICs.
+By default, it cannot work with virtual interfaces, since a lot of hardware features (offloading, RSS, etc.) utilized by t4p4s switch are not natively supported by virtual interfaces such as virtio-net, etc. We comment out these unsupported features in the dpdk_lib_init_hw.c file under src/hardware_dep/dpdk/data_plane directory of the t4p4s repo, and recompile the source code so as to make t4p4s compatible with virtual interfaces.

+Steps to reproduce p2v test for t4p4s is as follows:
 - in the p2v.cfg configuration file, line 8: specify your intended virtual device with the Unix socket path through the DPDK --vdev option.
 Also whitelist the PCI address of the physical interface using -w option.
 - start t4p4s switch: **./start_t4p4s.sh p2v**
 - launch a VM instance with a virtio interface connected through the specified socket path, using the p2v.sh script.